hpi-swa-teaching/ProjectBoard/Squello-Core.package/SPBColumn.class/README.md

-Used for showing SPBLanes in an SPBBoard
+Used for showing SPBColumns in an SPBBoard